-Population control law will be brought soon, says Union minister Prahlad Singh Patel
+Population control law will be introduced soon, says Union minister Prahlad Singh Patel

 However, government data show that the fertility rate among Muslims has gradually declined over the years and is not alarmingly more than that of other communities in India.

 Patel himself had introduced a private member’s Bill on population control in 2016.
-The Bill suggested denying welfare benefits to those with a third child.
+The Bill contained a provision to deny welfare benefits to those with a third child.
 He also proposed that government permission be made mandatory for giving birth to a third child.

 The party’s Rajya Sabha MP Rakesh Sinha introduced the Population Regulation Bill, 2019 in July 2019 proposing several benefits such as housing subsidies, income tax rebates, travel subsidies, health insurance benefits and others for those families with two children where either spouse has undergone sterilisation.